 Winter-harvest carrots are super sweet.
 In addition, they are orange — unlike most fresh winter-harvest crops — adding a welcome touch of color to the produce you offer for sale.

 Carrots should be direct-seeded in early August for harvest from Thanksgiving through Christmas.
 If grown under row cover, their tops will be protected.
-A display of bunched carrots with attractive tops brightly signals freshness to prospective customers.
+A display of bunched carrots clean, attractive tops signals freshness to prospective customers.

 Carrots can also be successfully overwintered as young plants, to grow and reach harvest size in early spring.

-Bunching onions, which include scallions, can be grown either for winter harvest or overwintered for spring harvest, but require ample lead time.
-They can be planted in either low or high tunnels, but we suggest low tunnels so they are not occupying the more valuable real estate within a high tunnel all winter.
+Bunching onions, also known as scallions, can be grown either for winter harvest or overwintered for spring harvest, but require ample lead time.
+They can be planted in either low or high tunnels, but we suggest low tunnels so they do not tie up the more valuable space within a high tunnel all winter.

 Different varieties are preferred for winter-harvested scallions than for overwintered scallions.

 - For overwintering, we suggest 'Deep Purple' and, for a more traditional white scallion, 'Guardsman'.

 Some varieties of fast-growing onions can be overwintered in low tunnels.
-Onions for overwintering should be sown in late August to early September, and transplanted out in late September to early October with the goal of having them reach the size of a pencil (about 4–5 leaves) before the hard freeze in November.
+Onions for overwintering should be sown in late August to early September, then transplanted out in late September to early October, with the goal of their having 4–5 leaves before the hard freeze in November.
 If they make it through the winter, you will have "bunchable" spring onions by late May to early June.

 Many varieties of leeks are winter-hardy to varying degrees.
 Protection in tunnels or by row covers will further enhance their survival.
-'Lexton' and 'Bandit' are particularly winter-hardy leek varieties.
+'Bandit' is a particularly winter-hardy leek variety.

 The Bottom Line

-Winter growing is not a simple process with a guaranteed return.
-If you have an interest and the required resources, however, it can be rewarding in many ways.
+Winter growing is not a straightforward process, nor one with a guaranteed return, but if you have an interest and the required resources, it can be rewarding in many ways.
 Chief among these:

-- Your winter harvests can help you build and retain a customer base, as well as retain valuable employees, support your local economy, and nourish your local community.
+- Your winter harvests can help you build a year-round customer base as well as retain valuable employees, support your local economy, and nourish your local community.

-- Many growers find that fresh greens nicely augment a selection of winter storage crops at winter farmers' markets and in CSA distributions, where there is a growing expectation for local diversity.
+- Many growers find that fresh greens nicely augment a selection of winter storage crops at winter farmers markets and in CSA distributions, where there is increasing expectation for diverse offerings.

-- Fresh, locally grown crops command a premium throughout the winter and the shoulder seasons, being generally unavailable in the supermarkets and in higher demand than the same crops in summer.
+- Fresh, locally grown crops command a premium throughout winter and the shoulder seasons, being generally unavailable in the supermarkets and in higher demand than the same crops in summer.

-- Winter-grown lettuces and other greens are different from, and in many cases superior to those grown outdoors during the main seasons or trucked in from elsewhere.
+- Winter-grown spinach and other greens are different from, and frequently superior to those grown outdoors during the main season or trucked in from elsewhere.